mohamed-nabil6/Vendor-Analysis---Power-BI-Project/README.md

-# Writing the README.md content to a file

-readme_content = """
 # Vendor Analysis - Power BI Project

 This project is a **Vendor Analysis Dashboard** created in Power BI, designed to provide insights into vendor performance, annual invoice trends, and quantity metrics.
 The dashboard segments vendors based on quantity and invoice value, enabling data-driven decision-making for vendor management and procurement.